ran-isenberg/aws-lambda-handler-cookbook/docs/getting_started.md

 ### dev_requirements.txt

-This file is used during GitHub CI to install all the required Python libraries without using pipenv.
+This file is used during GitHub CI to install all the required Python libraries without using poetry.

 File contents are created out of the Pipfile.lock.